 I worked in the store for so many hours, so I became very interested in this issue.
 My early work "Seoul House" was very autobiographical.
 I created a huge drawing, it was about 70 feet; it was the entire room and it depicted the whole neighborhood and the stores.
 It was an exhibition, which consisted of big drawings and video.
 Also for three nights in a row there was a performance that was called rock-opera, which was done in Korean mask dance style.
 Later I returned to this theme with another exhibition - "Turtle Boat Head".

 "Seoul House", electronic rap opera.

 I was trained as a filmmaker.
 Right after I finished school, I worked in New York City for HBO, ABC, doing television and documentary films for about five years, not as a director, but as an assistant.
 I learned the skills of filmmaking.
 That was very hard work and I got burned out.
 So, I stopped doing that and I came down to Washington D.C. to work at my parents' store.
 Then I went back to doing printmaking and drawing which I learned in an undergraduate school and I really like to do.
 I did that for about fifteen–twenty years, and recently I turned to the documentary film format and made a film about Soviet Koreans, "Koryo Saram - The Unreliable People".

-Could you talk more about the story?
 It was the first and the biggest ethnic cleansing in modern history.
 Actually, the story began in the Czars period.
 There was a bad economic situation in Korea - bad weather, drought and famine.
 Korean people began moving to look for better places.
 At that time, there were no borders and the Koreans started moving in 1860s to what is now known as Primorsky Krai.
 Then the czar established the border and they ended up on the Russian side.
 That population became Russian.
 They all spoke Russian, but they also spoke Korean, and that population grew.
 By 1905, when the Japanese invaded Korea, a lot more Koreans moved there.
 By 1930, there were 200, 000 Koreans living in Vladivostok and Khabarovsk.
 Some of them were Russian citizens, some of them were part of the People’s Party Congress and some were Communists.
 In 1937 Japan invaded China and Japanese were getting very close to Russia.
 There were some small battles there.
 Stalin and his people thought that Korean people who were living there were spying for the Japanese.
 Russian rulers decided to move those Koreans to Kazakhstan and Uzbekistan.
 It was the part of a big plan to populate the Central Asia region.
 They moved all the Koreans there first, and then they also moved all the Russian-Germans, the Polish people, and the Tatars to Kazakhstan as well.
 They were forcibly deported and thousands of people died on the trip.
 But what interests me about this story is coming back to the idea of movements of people.
 When I was travelling in Kazakhstan the first time, I met these Korean people, and I was wondering why they were there.
 Nobody in America, in Europe, even in Korea knows the story that almost 200 000 people were taken from this place and put into that place 4000 miles away.
 I went back there with my good friend Matt Dibble and we filmed for about a month and a half and then we came back and made this film.
 The most interesting thing about those Koreans in Kazakhstan was that even though they’re actually Russian people, because they lived in Russia for so long - three generations, but they still identify themselves as Koreans.
 I was interested in the differences and similarities between Soviet and Russian ideas of assimilation and ethnicity.
 In the old days the Soviet government would say they are the country of many different peoples, but they were ethnic on the outside and they were Russian on the inside.
 My Korean friends in Kazakhstan and in Russia eat bread, drink vodka and do not eat rice.
 I was thinking about that story, because it was almost at the same time the American government was facing similar issues.
 I heard that some American companies provided some of these trains to deport these people, so there were a lot more ideas about that.
 Americans moved all the Japanese people in 1940s.
 And at the same time, they were trying to figure out what to do with African American population.

 "Koryo Saram - The Unreliable People", documentary film.